Libertarian perspectives on abortion: Evictionism

 Walter Block, Rothbardian writer and professor of economics at Loyola University New Orleans, provides an alternative to the standard choice between "pro-life" and "pro-choice" which he terms "evictionism".
 According to this moral theory, the act of abortion must be conceptually separated into the acts of (a) eviction of the fetus from the womb; and (b) killing the fetus.
 Building on the libertarian stand against trespass and murder, Block supports a right to the first act, but except in certain circumstances not the second act.
 He believes the woman may legally abort if (a) the fetus is not viable outside the womb, or (b) the woman has publicly announced her abandonment of the right to custody of a viable fetus, and it has not been claimed.

 Departurism

 Departurism is a theory developed by Sean Parr which, like evictionism, holds that the mother may evict but not directly kill the "trespassing" fetus, but, contrary to evictionism, neither may she kill him by eviction.
 The mother, if her actions are to conform to gentleness (an ex ante element of law akin to the ex post element proportionality), must allow for the continued departure of the trespasser until such time that eviction no longer entails his death.
 That is, it is only the fatal (or otherwise seriously injurious) eviction of a fetus during a normal pregnancy that departurism argues is discordant with gentleness and, thus, a NAP-violation.

+Preargumentation-Ethics

+A 2024 article by Christos Armoutidis advances a “preargumentation ethics” framework, derived from Hans-Hermann Hoppe’s argumentation ethics, to determine when rights begin within libertarian theory.
+The article argues that the preconditions of argumentation imply that it cannot be denied that any being with the potential to engage in argumentation—rather than a present ability—qualifies as a rights-bearing subject.
+On this criterion, Armoutidis concludes that abortion is unjustifiable because it violates the rights of a human being who already counts as a rights-bearer prior to birth.
+The paper has been noted in contemporary libertarian discussions alongside other approaches such as evictionism and decentralist proposals.